onsclom/my-website/src/content/writing/immediate-feedback.md

 ### Decomposition

 Everything above has to do with tooling, but this is something you can do regardless of tools.
-Big problems equal slow feedback cycles.
+Big problems create slow feedback cycles.
 By breaking big problems into smaller, self-contained problems, you create better feedback cycles.

 ## But Why